Kiyotoko/vault/Klasse 12/Englisch/Task.md

 - What does it do on its core?
 	- Generalised Learning
 - Name the different categories of AI.
 Explain their difference.
-- What will happen in the year 2045)
+- What will happen in the year 2045?
-	- We dont know.
+	- We don't know.

+## 2023-10-18

+- Disatvantage
+	- Humans get lazy
+	- Lack of emotion
+	- Can destroy our economic system
+- Advantage
+	- Don't get tired
+	- Works cheaper and faster
+	- Opens new possibilities
+	- Can fix lack of labours